cgreenhalgh/unity-timed-ticket-authenticator/README.md

 ClientUI.js is a simple client GUI that shows how a ticket could be read/used.
 Typically, add it to the same NetworkManager object.
 Note the use of PrecheckTicket to avoid initiating network connections before/after events.

+### getting ticket from URL

+Note, the sample client will set the ticket from the URL parameter 'ticket' if built for WebGL.
+This uses the javascript native plugin Plugins/jshelpers.jslib.